pmikus/sys-info-suite/DESIGN.md

 ### Global variables

-`G_VNET_SLA_SUITE` - List of strings.
-Representing names of funtions to run.
+`G_SUITE` - List of strings.
+Representing names of functions to run.
 Each function to run is defined in named module in package 'outputs' and same named class.
-For more convient way the prefix 'output' is omitted and is automatically added when function is called from class `OutputSuite`.
+For more convenient way the prefix 'output' is omitted and is automatically added when function is called from class `OutputSuite`.

-`G_VNET_SLA_SUITE_BIOS` - List contains only bios related funtion names to run.
-Bios functions to run are defined in named module in package 'outputs' and same named class.
-For more convient way the prefix 'output' is omitted and is automatically added when function is called from class `OutputSuite`.
+`G_SUITE_UCS` - List contains only CIMC related function names to run.
+CIMC functions to run are defined in named module in package 'outputs' and same named class.
+For more convenient way the prefix 'output' is omitted and is automatically added when function is called from class `OutputSuite`.

 ### Functions
 ##### dtime